A gift left in your Will is an expression of your vision for the future. It represents who you are and what you care passionately about.

 If you are thinking of leaving a gift to Curtin, we encourage you to reach out to us to discuss your wishes before you draft or update your Will, especially if you are leaving a gift for a specific purpose or giving an asset, such as an artwork.
 This will ensure that your wishes can be fulfilled by the University.

 To ensure the wording reflects your exact wishes, we recommend you seek legal advice when drafting your Will or amending an existing Will with a codicil.
-Curtin is unable to provide specific legal advice, but we may be able to refer you to a solicitor or trustee service specialising in this area.
+Curtin is unable to provide specific legal advice, however we are happy to refer to a solicitor specialising in wills and estates who offers a discount for Curtin graduates and staff.
+Please contact our team for further details.

 We also encourage you to share your wishes with your loved ones and explain to them why your decision to include Curtin in your Will is important to you.
 We welcome family members at Look Ever Forward Society events.